Gay Dictionary Spanish

 Variations Mariposa, mariposilla.+

 Could be translated into the English language as a sissy, pansy.
 Initially, both Marica as Mariquita were pet forms for the name María (Mary).
 Thus this term is recorded in the DRAE of 1869 as diminutive of María, and in 1884 as diminutive of Marica.
 It is not until 1925 when it is included for the first time the meaning of effeminate man.
 Despite used interchangeably, it seems that the difference between Mariquita and Maricón is the degree of effeminacy of the person against whom it is used.
 Although currently the DRAE retains the meaning of effeminate man and does not include the meaning of insult to homosexual men, it is a fairly common insult used against any man, gay or not, effeminate or not, and even as an affectionate joke between macho-man friends.

 It is also the name given to the popular insect, the ladybug.

 Variations: Marica, Maricón, Marieta, Mariquitilla, Mariíca, Mariconada, Mariconazo, Maricona, Mariconcete, Marimarica, Maruso, Marusa, Marico (Venezuela), Maricona dramática (Colombia, Miami, Honduras, Mexico, Puerto Rico), Mariquilla (Bolivia), Mariquito (Miami, Ecuador, El Salvador, Mexico, Peru, Puerto Rico, Venezuela).

-Mayate is a term that has its origin in the word mayatl, from the Mexican language or Nahuatl to name a beetle.
-It is also used to insult homosexual men, but more specifically it is used to name those men who define themselves as straight but have sex with gays.
+Mayate is a term that has its origin in the word mayatl, from the Mexican Nahuatl language, used to name a beetle.
+It is also used to insult homosexual men, although more specifically it is used to name those men who define themselves as heterosexual, but who have sex with men.
 Mayate would be the equivalent of the Peruvian Mostacero and the Colombian Cucarrón.
 In both cases, the exclusively top role of these men in anal intercourse is highlighted by the rest of feces that the penis can show after anal sex.